 Johan van’t Hof

-Johan van’t Hof is honorary associate organist at St Peter and St Simon’s, as well as treasurer of the parish.
-He has completed the Colleague diploma (CRCCO) with the Royal Canadian College of Organists, and has studied with Dr. Mark Toews for seven years.
+Johan van ’t Hof is honorary associate organist at St Peter and St Simon’s, as well as treasurer of the parish.
+He has completed the Colleague diploma (CRCCO) with the Royal Canadian College of Organists and studied with Dr. Mark Toews for seven years.
 Previously he commenced music studies while at boarding school in the UK at age 8, moved to organ at age 11, and then studied with David Marsden, and John Hodgins through the Royal Conservatory of Toronto.

 He was organist at Wycliffe College, University of Toronto for four years, and then assistant at St John’s York Mills for several years.
-He has substituted at over thirty other parishes around Toronto, on a short term basis, as a member of the substitute service of the RCCO, and he accompanied the choir on the recent 2016 tour to Lincoln and Chester cathedrals.
+He has substituted at over thirty five other parishes around Toronto, on a short term basis, as a member of the substitute service of the RCCO, and he accompanied the choir at choral evensong on two recent tours to Lincoln and Chester and then Gloucester and Chichester cathedrals.
 He is also a chartered accountant and has held various senior roles on Bay Street, both in professional accounting firms and in corporate organizations.

 A native of Hamilton, Ontario, Jenny began singing at St Simon’s in March, 2011.
 She completed her BMus and MMus degrees at McGill University.
 She performs in a variety of musical genres, including opera, liturgical music, Art Song and operetta.
 Jenny’s roles include: Erica in Barber’s Vanessa (Summer Opera Lyric Theatre), Rinaldo in Handel’s Rinaldo (SOLT); Sesto in Mozart’s La Clemenza di Tito (Summer SOLT); Irene in Handel’s Tamerlano (Opera in Concert); Mère Marie de l’Incarnation in Poulenc’s Les Dialogues des Carmelites (OIC); Lizetta in Haydn’s Il mondo della luna (OIC ); Aurélie in Charles Wilson’s Kamouraska (OIC); Leila in Gilbert and Sullivan’s Iolanthe (Toronto Operetta Theatre), among others.
 She has given recitals for Hamilton’s Emerging Artist series, Sons et Brioches Desjardins (Repentigny, QC) CAMMAC (Harrington, QC) and Art Song Toronto.
 She also works as an occasional cantorial soloist for Temple Emanu-El Beth Sholom in Montreal.